From ghost nets to good nets – creating value out of waste

 ORP project coordinator Shameel taking photo-ID of Hawksbill sea turtle Maldives

-Sea Turtle Research Expedition November 2017
+Sea turtle research expedition November 2017

 ORP’s First Sea Turtle Research Expedition – A Great Success Our first sea turtle research expedition in Haa Alif Atoll last November was a great success.
 The ORP team and volunteers surveyed 25 sites and recorded a total of 91 turtle sightings.
 In addition, we encountered sharks, dolphins, rays, and many tropical fish.
 Unfortunately, we also added 37 ghost gear … Read More